leee/mfa/README.md

   button press and wraps.
 * Research and write other Yubico YubiKey methods, and consider refactoring to make this more modular with that in mind.
+* REMINDER TO CONTINUOUSLY FIND AND REVIEW TODOs in FILES

 Thanks:
 * [Yubico YubiKey Manual